Mexico scours for dozens missing amid floods as storms abate

-LA PINTADA, Mexico (Reuters) - Rescuers cleared mud from shattered houses on Friday, searching for dozens of people missing after a mudslide flattened their village in southwest Mexico as some of the most destructive storms to hit the country in decades abated.
+LA PINTADA, Mexico, Sept 20 (Reuters) - Rescuers cleared mud from shattered houses on Friday, searching for dozens of people missing after a mudslide flattened their village in southwest Mexico as some of the most destructive storms to hit the country in decades abated.

+They also scoured for a rescue helicopter that vanished on Thursday in the storm-battered state of Guerrero with at least 10 people aboard.

 The government said close to 300 people living around La Pintada had been rescued but 68 were still missing late on Thursday.
-Around 20 bodies have been recovered from the shattered village, authorities said.
+Around 20 bodies have been recovered from the shattered village.

-The flooding across vast stretches of Mexico looked set to become one of the country’s most costly disasters just as the economy has suffered a sharp slowdown.

-Rescue workers were also looking for signs of a helicopter that vanished on Thursday in the storm-battered state of Guerrero with at least 10 people aboard.

 A Black Hawk helicopter, with two pilots and at least eight people rescued from villages outside Acapulco on board, lost contact with authorities on Thursday, Manuel Mondragon, the government’s national security commissioner, told local media.